Situations to Windows 10 Sync Center not working

 How to fix Windows 10 Sync Center not working?

 Before you start any operation, you need to create a disk backup for your computer.
 Some of the following operations may lead to data loss.
+In addition to fix "Windows 10 Sync Center not woking" issues, you can use a reliable sync software as replacement.
+It's much simple and easy-to-use.

 # Fix Enable offline files greyed out